Peter A. Thalheim

 The author’s study of European History at Middlebury College from 1979-1982 as well as being a first generation immigrant from West Germany and his travels through the East, West, the Soviet Union and China have factored into his analysis of the eleven principles of history and economics against the continuation of rule by the Communist Party of China over China and her citizens.
 The only way a dictatorship stays in power is by terrorizing her own citizens in order to avoid the call for fair and free elections and use terror so that the few may continue to rule over the many.
 Does the third generation of leaders in China have the same appetite to terrorize Chinese citizens as the two previous generations had shown themselves willing to do?

 Domestically, the positive message of Faith Tabernacle Missionary Baptist Church, an African-American church in the heart of Stamford, Connecticut of life, love, liberty was so strong that it had encouraged the author to run for governor of the State of Connecticut in 2017-2018, for which he was woefully unprepared. www.SaveConnecticut.com Nonetheless the message of life that we should be grateful for every day that we have as no day has been promised us, is a positive message, which should be shared.
 The message of love that we are all brothers and sisters children of God should also be spread.
 For the non-religious, 99.6% of our DNA is identical.
 We can only see .4% of a person’s DNA.
 The focus should be on what people share which is so much greater than the little DNA that people do not share.
-Liberty in politics is the reference to the freedoms contained in our Bill of Right, the first Ten Amendments to the Constitution.
-That campaign led in part to the author’s subsequent election to the executive committee of the Stamford branch of the NAACP, a non-partisan political organization, which engendered two more books for 2022: “The School-to-Prison Pipeline: How the public school monopoly and the teachers unions deny school choice to high needs black, Hispanic, white, Asian and other students” and then “100 Questions after the killing of George Floyd and Breonna Taylor with policy recommendations and The Chicago Tragedy.”
+Liberty in politics is the reference to the freedoms contained in our Bill of Right and the first Ten Amendments to the Constitution.
+That campaign led in part to the author’s subsequent election to the executive committee of the Stamford branch of the National Association for the Advancement of Colored People, NAACP, which engendered two more books for 2022: “The School-to-Prison Pipeline: How the public school monopoly and the teachers unions deny school choice to high needs black, Hispanic, white, Asian and other students” and then “100 Questions after the killing of George Floyd and Breonna Taylor with policy recommendations and The Chicago Tragedy.”

 We all love the environment.
 An issue that the author had promoted during his gubernatorial campaign was “The Paris Minimum.”
 Basically, when pursuing the laudable climate change goals of the Paris Climate Accord, policy should not lose sight of how new rules make life more expensive for the poor and impede the upward mobility of the poor in the United States and abroad.
 This has been simplified to “environmental equity” where we should do whatever we can for the environment provided we don’t raise the cost of living for poor people.